saychelsea11/Predicting-Housing-Prices-Using-Linear-Regression/README.md

 # Goal

 - Help homeowners decide a reasonable price at which to sell their house or help prospective buyers decide a fair purchase price for a new home in Ames, Iowa.
-- Utilize housing data containing features such as area, year built, number of rooms etc., to esimate the price of the house.
+- Utilize housing data containing over 70 features such as area, year built, number of rooms, type of heating, number of fireplaces, and others to esimate the price of the house.

 # Approach